Q-Bukold/TikTok-Content-Scraper/README.md

 # What is it?

-**This scraper allows you to download both TikTok videos and slides without an official API key.
+**This scraper allows you to download TikTok user profiles, videos and slides without an official API key.
 Additionally, it can scrape approximately 100 metadata fields related to the video, author, music, video file, and hashtags.
 The scraper is built as a Python class and can be inherited by a custom parent class, allowing for easy integration with databases or other systems.**

 ## Features
+- Scrape extensive metadata on users and content (90+ elements)

-- Download TikTok videos (mp4) and slides (jpeg's + mp3).
+- Download TikTok videos (mp4) and slides (jpeg's + mp3)
-- Scrape extensive metadata.
-- Customizable and extendable via inheritance.
-- Supports batch processing and progress tracking.
-- **Progress Tracking**: SQLite database tracks scraping progress, errors, and completion status
+- Easy data management: SQLite database tracks scraping progress, errors, and completion status of all ID's
-- **CLI Interface**: Easy-to-use command-line interface with multiple commands
+- Use via command line: Easy-to-use command-line interface with multiple commands
-- **Statistics**: Detailed progress statistics and reporting
-- **Rate Limiting**: Configurable wait times to respect API limits

 ## Installation

 Clone this repository and install dependencies:
 ```bash
 git clone https://github.com/Q-Bukold/TikTok-Content-Scraper.git
 cd TT_Content_Scraper